Progress in Surface and Membrane Science

 Description

-Progress in Surface and Membrane Science, Volume 10 covers the advances in surface and membrane science.
-The book discusses the selective changes of cellular particles influencing sedimentation properties; and the rotating disk and ring-disk electrodes in investigations of surface phenomena at the metal-electrolyte interface.
-The text also describes the membrane potential of phospholipid bilayer and biological membranes; the adsorption of surfactant monolayers at gas/liquid and liquid/liquid interfaces; and the enzymes immobilized on glass.
-Chemists and people involved in electrochemistry will find the book invaluable.
+Progress in Surface and Membrane Science, Volume 4 covers the developments in the study of surface and membrane science.
+The book discusses waves at interfaces; recent investigations on the thickness of surface layers; and surface analysis by low-energy electron diffraction and Auger electron spectroscopy.
+The text also describes the anode electrolyte interface; the interactions of adsorbed proteins and polypeptides at interfaces; and peptide-induced ion transport in synthetic and biological membranes.
+The monolayer adsorption on crystalline surfaces is also considered.
+Chemists and metallurgists will find the book invaluable.

 Table of Contents